caulagi/rust-k8s-demo/README.md

 This project is an experiment with how modern web applications would look like when using **Rust** and **Kubernetes**.
 It is based on [microservices-demo][demo].

+It is a simple web application that returns a new [fortune cookie][fortune] for each request.

+There are two isolated microservices.
+The frontendservice provides one endpoint that clients (browsers) can connect to.
+The fortuneservice is a [grpc](https://grpc.io/) server, that answers with 'fortune cookies' for each request.
+Both the microservices use fully asynchronous Rust libraries and are based on [tokio](https://tokio.rs/).

 ## Features

 - [x] Microservices talking to each other using grpc